DeepLeau/serverless_stack/README.md

 # ☁️ AWS Lambda User Management with DynamoDB

-This project demonstrates a serverless application for user management, built using AWS Lambda, DynamoDB, and Go.
-The application allows CRUD operations on user data stored in DynamoDB.
+This project provides a scalable and serverless solution for managing user data.
+Built in Go, it integrates seamlessly with AWS services like Lambda and DynamoDB to offer a lightweight yet powerful CRUD API.

 ## ✨ Features